-Miami city commission begins hearing on fate of suspended police chief Acevedo
+Miami City Commission votes unanimously to terminate Police Chief Acevedo

 "Relationships between employers and employees come down to fit and leadership style and unfortunately, Chief Acevedo is not the right fit for this organization," Noriega said in his statement.
 "It is now time to move forward with the search for new leadership at MPD."

+In her closing statements, Noriega's attorney, Stephanie Marchman, said the September 24 memo from Acevedo was "not the basis of his decision to suspend the chief."

+"When the city manager received the action plan that he had requested, at that point he know that it was time to move on because the chief failed to recognize or acknowledge what the issues were," Marchman said.
+"How is the city manager able to help move forward with respect to this department when effectively the chief does not recognize or acknowledge that there are problems?"

-Assistant Police Chief Manny Morales was appointed as interim chief of the Miami Police Department as the city engages in the search for a permanent replacement, Noriega said.
+Among the witnesses that Noriega's attorney called was Morales, who was appointed as interim chief of the Miami Police Department as the city engages in the search for a permanent replacement, Noriega has said.

 Acevedo propelled himself to the national stage as a police leader who has been highly vocal in discussions about police reform and public safety, calling for national standards on the use of force by police and marching with protesters after George Floyd was killed by officers in Minneapolis.